 What does data storytelling look like in real life?

-Imagine, for a moment, that you’re a performance marketing manager who is looking to convince their chief marketing officer to endorse the subscription to an amazing data tool called Funnel (just go with us for a bit).
-You’re looking to automate your reporting processes, and you’re sure this tool will help.
+Imagine, for a moment, that you’re a performance marketing manager or a data analyst who is looking to convince their chief marketing officer to endorse the subscription to an amazing data tool called Funnel (just go with us for a bit).
+You’re looking to automate your reporting processes and amp up your data analysis, and you’re sure this tool will help.

 You could gather your operational data that shows your marketing team, collectively, spends 10 hours per week manually reporting on marketing data.
 You put that into a bar chart along other subject areas your team works on.
 Then, you make a big presentation to the CMO to argue that these 10 hours are a colossal waste of time, money, and resources that could be spent elsewhere.